07

 For more Film + Faith blog-a-thon posts go to Strange Culture.

-14 Responses to “Christians Don’t Go To The Movies”
+17 thoughts on “Christians Don’t Go To The Movies

 Great post Andy.
 I agree that you need to use wise judgement when going to the movies.
 Especially now with so many movies just being filthy.
 On the other hand you have some amazing movies like Chronicles of Narnia.
 So one would have to argue that not all movies are evil, just most are! ;)